marcosgz/esse-hooks/README.md

 end
 ```

-Now you can use the hooks to change activeness of the indexing process.
+and then you can use the hooks to change activeness of the indexing process.

 ```ruby
 Esse::ActiveRecord::Hooks.disable!